terreng/simple-web-server/website/src/zh-CN/docs/custom scripts.md

 ```
 res contains all the functions to respond, while req contains all the request information

 *NOTE* - You can use BOTH server side javascript and Server Side POST in the same file!
-Just declare 2 seperate keys in the swsaccess and in the file!
+Just declare 2 separate keys in the swsaccess and in the file!

 To Debug the code, open the main window and press ctrl + shift + i